MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMPhase.md

 ### -Id

-Specify the ID of the phased deployment.
+Specify the ID of the phase.

 ```yaml
 Type: String